jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ---
 ##Push changes to the Git repository by using the command line

 You now have a Git repository that contains example code.
-You can use several tools to work with Git, including desktop IDEs and the browser-based web IDE, and the command line.
+You can use several tools to work with Git, including desktop IDEs, the browser-based web IDE, and the command line.

 **Before you begin:**
 If you need to install Git, [see Installing Git](/tutorials/clients#installing_git).